 You might have a favored practice, like deep breathing, meditation, or yoga.
 I tend to vary what I do.
 I guess that makes me a relaxation dilettante, but it’s what works for me!
 Knitting is high on my list of ways to calm and center, so long as I’m making something that’s at the right level of challenge, not so easy that I get bored, or so difficult that I get frustrated.
 Remembering to pause throughout the day to take at least three deep, slow breaths helps too.

 When I’m tired, I rest, if at all possible.
-If I’m dealing with an injury or illness, I offer myself the attention needed to heal.
-I give myself good food – things I enjoy, things that are nourishing.
+If I’m dealing with an injury or illness, I give myself the attention needed to heal.
+I eat things I enjoy and that are nourishing.
 I make time for physical activity.
-Sometimes that’s part of my daily day’s routines, like walking the dog.
-Other times it’s set-aside time for exercise bicycling or a gym workout.
-When I don’t have much time, I remind myself that a little time spent exercising is better than none, and that moderate activity is fine.
-I like to be more vigorous, and when I have time for that, it’s good too.
+Sometimes that’s part of my daily routines, like walking the dog.
+Other times it’s set-aside time for bicycling or a gym workout.
+I remind myself that a little time spent exercising is better than none, and that while vigorous activity is great, moderate activity is fine.

 A lot of us, myself included, tend to be stronger on the giving than the receiving of help and support.
 It’s true that sharing our gifts with the world blesses others and also blesses us.
 Yet, when giving and doing becomes a one way street, I’ve found that the eventual destination is burnout.
 When I seek out and accept the help and support I need, I feel calmer, stronger, better able to think and more able to cope.